mattmaniak/fiflo/README.md

 ## FAQ
 How can I contribute?
-- Read the doc/WORKFLOW.md and send request.
+- Read the doc/WORKFLOW.md and send a request.

 Will you port it into the Windows?
 - No.